baotran239/Excel-Power-BI-Monthly-Performance-Tracking/README.md

 The projects involves using Excel to quickly process sales data of a particular month and creating a Power BI dashboard to track the monthly performance of a Top-up service for an e-wallet company.

 ### **Note:**
-- For Excel processing, please refer to the attached file named ''.
+- For Excel processing, please refer to the Excel file attach above.
-- For Power BI dashboard and analysis, please refer to both the attached file named '' and the following parts.
+- For Power BI dashboard and analysis, please refer to the following parts.

 ## II.
 Dataset
 To access to the dataset, please refer to the [link](https://docs.google.com/spreadsheets/d/188usb3WqsBDGYeB1nSsc2uamqaoVIEKY/edit?gid=231710739#gid=231710739)